khpeet/nr1-anomaly-optimization/README.md

 ## Usage
 This application allows to analyze, tune, and improve baseline alert conditions configured across various accounts.

+## Features
+ - Selected condition std deviation thresholds are fetched/pre-populated
+ - Selected condition nrql query is fetched + populated into a timeseries chart to compare with deviation behavior
+ - In-app context for how to interpret/use data to tune conditions.

 ## Screenshots
 ![Overview](screenshots/overview.png)